 One theory about prostate cancer development is that it is due to a genetic defect in the testosterone receptor that actually initiates the cancerous change to occur.

 Other research shows an increase in obesity and type 2 diabetes with low testosterone levels due to the loss of muscle mass associated with lower anabolic hormone levels.
 The reason for this is that muscle burns 80% fat at rest so the smaller your muscle mass, the less fat you burn.
 Muscle is the primary store of blood sugar for energy use during the day.
-If you have a lower muscle mass, this contributes to what is known as insulin resistance and eventually type 2 diabetes. so testosterone is important for healthy muscle.
+If you have a lower muscle mass, this contributes to what is known as insulin resistance and eventually type 2 diabetes.
+So, testosterone is essential for healthy muscle.

 Testosterone is also a coronary artery vasodilator and there are multiple studies that point to healthy levels of testosterone contributing to heart health.